davidmalcolm/gcc-python-plugin/docs/tree.rst

    A subclass of :py:class:`gcc.Declaration` indicating the declaration of a parameter to a function or method.

+   .. py:attribute:: context

+      This gives the :py:class:`gcc.FunctionDecl` where the parameter was declared.

 .. py:class:: gcc.ResultDecl

    A subclass of :py:class:`gcc.Declaration` declararing a dummy variable that will hold the return value from a function.

+   .. py:attribute:: context

+      This gives the :py:class:`gcc.FunctionDecl` for the corresponding function.

 .. py:class:: gcc.VarDecl